 It is always the hope for a person accused of crime that everything at a trial or hearing breaks their way.
 However, a judge or hearing officer, in conducting his or her duties, must make important interpretations of the law.
-Some of those decisions may not be favorable to the accused.
+Some of those decisions could damage the accused’s case and skew the jury’s decision making.
 However, the decision is not the final word.
-A person who is subject to an unfavorable interpretation of the law has the opportunity to appeal.
+A person who is subject to an unfavorable interpretation of the law has the right to file an appeal.

 At Meltzer & Bell, P.A., we fight for our clients at every level.
-Our West Palm Beach criminal appellate lawyers can represent you at the trial and hearing, and continue representing you on the appellate level.
+Our West Palm Beach criminal appellate lawyers can represent you at trail and will continue representing you on the appellate level.
 We can also take your case on for an appeal if you were represented by another attorney at the trial or hearing.

 We represent people facing appeals from trials in Palm Beach County, Miami-Dade County and Broward County, including people in West Palm Beach, Boynton Beach, Boca Raton, Greenacres, Delray Beach, Royal Palm Beach, Wellington, Lake Worth Juno Beach, Belle Glade, Jupiter and Palm Beach Gardens.

 Overview of Appeals in Florida

 - What is a Direct Criminal Appeal in Florida?

 - Examples of Issues That Could Be Raised During a Direct Appeal

 - What is The Difference Between an Appeal and Post-Conviction Relief?